2025 Virginia Tech Hokies women's soccer team

+The Hokies finished 4–10–4 overall and 0–8–2 in ACC play to finish in seventeenth place.
+They did not qualify for the ACC Tournament, and they were not invited to the NCAA Tournament.
+Their four overall wins were the second lowest in program history, with their 3 wins in 1995 being the only season with fewer.
+They failed to win a coference game for the first time in program history.

 Previous season

 The Hokies finished 14–6–3 overall and 6–2–2 in ACC play to finish in fifth place.
 As the fifth seed in the ACC Tournament, they lost to the fourth seed North Carolina in the First Round.
 They received an at-large invitation to the NCAA Tournament.
 In the tournament they were selected as the seventh seed in the Duke bracket.
 They defeated in the First Round which earned them a trip to Los Angeles.
 There they defeated second seed and ninth ranked in the Second Round, and third seed and seventeenth ranked in the Round of 16.
 They traveled back east to face first seed and number one ranked Duke in the Quarterfinals.
 The Hokies run ended there as they lost to Duke 1–0.
 The appearance was only the second Quarterfinal in program history.
 Their fourteen overall wins and six ACC wins were the best since 2015.